juamrm/movie-list/README.md

-# music-list
+# movie-list

-Rest API CRUD (Create, Read, Update, Delete) in JavaScript using modern technologies like jsonserver to consume an API in real-time.
+# Rest API CRUD (Create, Read, Update, Delete) in JavaScript using modern technologies like jsonserver to consume an API in real-time.

-The application is a list of movies where you can:
+# The application is a list of movies where you can:

-Add a new movie
+# Add a new movie
-Read existing movies.
+# Read existing movies.
-Update information about a movie.
+# Update information about a movie.

-Project structure
+# Project structure
-The project is organized as follows:
+MOVIE-LIST/
+│
+├── node_modules/      # Project dependencies
+├── server/
+│   └── db.json        # File containing fake database (fake API)
+├── src/
+│   ├── services.js    # JavaScript file with CRUD function
+│   └── style.css      # CSS style for the application
+├── .gitignore         # File to ignore certain files/directories in Git ├── index.html         # Main page of the application
+├── package-lock.json  # Dependency lock file (generated automatically)
+└── package.json       # Project configuration file and dependencies

-Prerequisites
+# Prerequisites
 Node.js installed on your machine.
 Basic familiarity with JavaScript, HTML, and CSS.

-Installation
+# Installation
 To get started with the project, follow these steps:

 1. Clone the repository: